-For justice-involved youth, Turning Point has Youth Mental Health Court Workers who can assist a young person in connecting to services that will help with their charges.
+For justice-involved youth, Turning Point has Youth Mental Health Court Workers (YMHCW) who can assist a young person in connecting to services that will help with their charges.
 The Youth Mental Health Court Workers are located at the court house at 311 Jarvis St. and do not require a formal referral.
-The Turning Point PATH Program (PATH) is usually mandated by the court, with referrals through probation or another youth justice program.
+The Turning Point PATH Program (PATH) is usually mandated by the court, with referrals through probation services, YMHCWs, court programs or young people themselves.
 PATH offers justice-involved youth a variety of programming including SNAP-Youth Justice (Stop Now and Plan) for males, Girls PATH and Music PATH.
-Counselling and trauma specific counselling with a social worker is also available if needed.
-The PATH Program and Counselling are offered at our 95 Wellesley location and in the community.
+Counselling and trauma specific counselling with a social worker is also available.
+PATH Program and Counselling are offered at our 95 Wellesley location and in the community.
 Finally the YJ Mental Health Access, a partnership with CTYS, offers youth access to specialized assessment services and counselling.

 All of our staff are professionals trained in child and youth work, social work, clinical psychology, or a related discipline, and where required, licensed through the appropriate regulatory body.

-Turning Point Youth Services is accredited by Children’s Mental Health Ontario.
+Turning Point Youth Services is accredited by the Canadian Centre for Accreditation.